carpx05/License-Plate-Detection/README.md

 # License Plate Detection System

-This GitHub repository contains code for a License Plate Detection system using deep learning with TensorFlow and OpenCV.
+This GitHub repository contains version 1 code for a License Plate Detection system using deep learning with TensorFlow and OpenCV.
 The system detects license plates in images, segments the characters on the plate, and predicts the characters to recognize the license plate number.

 ## Table of Contents